 A cortisone steroid (corticosteroid) is an anti-inflammatory medication that can be used to treat inflamed muscles, joints, and tendons.
 At Lewis Pain Management, Dr. Jerry Lewis provides corticosteroid injections for patients suffering from inflammation in areas of the body.
 Corticosteroid injections work to relieve pain by reducing inflammation in the affected area.
 They are typically a temporary form of pain relief to allow the patient to complete physical therapy or postpone surgery.
 They are also most often done in tangent with another form of treatment which will vary depending on the cause of the inflammation.
-To learn more, contact our Frisco, McKinney, or Southlake, TX office to schedule a consultation with Dr. Lewis.
+To learn more, contact our Frisco, TX office to schedule a consultation with Dr. Lewis.

 There are multiple conditions that can cause inflammation, including osteoarthritis, bursitis, and tendonitis.
 In some cases, corticosteroid injections can also be used to help provide relief from an injury or an overused joint, muscle, or tendon.
 In many instances, corticosteroid injections do not treat the condition that is causing inflammation — instead they are used to help manage both pain and inflammation.
 Dr. Lewis may also suggest corticosteroid injections for patients whose pain is preventing them from completing proper physical therapy.

 Dr. Lewis performs corticosteroid injections as an inpatient procedure and in some cases, he may apply a topical anesthetic.
 Some areas being treated may require the use of an ultrasound so that Dr. Lewis can have a better view of the area.
 He will then insert the needle into the area of inflammation and inject the corticosteroid.
 If there is excess fluid surrounding the treated area, Dr. Lewis may decide to remove the fluid with a needle and syringe to provide further relief and reduced inflammation.